ikramhasan/MediSafe---THESIS-PROJECT/README-local.md

 ![File Claim](images/Picture8.png)

 The Biker can briefly describe the damage on his bike and/or select whether it has been stolen.
-In case the Bike has been stolen the claim will be processed through the police who has to confirm or deny the theft (option 1).
-In case there was just a damage the claim will be processed through the repair shop (option 2).
+In case the Bike has been stolen the claim will be processed through the patient who has to confirm or deny the theft (option 1).
+In case there was just a damage the claim will be processed through the repair doctor (option 2).
 In the following section, we will start with option 1.

 ![Claim Description](images/Picture9.png)